Murdo-C/captainmurdo.github.io/reading.md

 - Death's End by Cixin Liu ⭐️

 ### Non-Fiction
+- Skin in the Game by Nassim Nicholas Taleb
-- Build by Tony Fadell
+- Build by Tony Fadell⭐️
 - The Order of Time by Carlo Rovelli
 - Why We Sleep by Matthew Walker
 - Alone on the Wall by Alex Honnold